Temporary Assistance for Needy Families (TANF) for Teen Parents

 be in high school or in a GED program, and meeting that program's attendance requirements; OR

-If you cannot get a full TANF grant because of the living situation rules and/or the school attendance rules, you can get TANF for just your child.
-You can also get other benefits, such as food stamps and medical coverage, for your children and yourself.
+If you cannot get a full TANF grant because of the living situation rules and/or school attendance rules, you can still get TANF for just your child.
+You can also get other benefits for your children and yourself, such as food stamps and medical coverage.

 Online: You can apply at www.wahealthplanfinder.org through Healthplanfinder, a new organization sometimes known by its legal name, the Washington Health Benefit Exchange.

 Phone or other ways: If you do not have internet access or you have trouble with the online application, ask at your DSHS office or call the hotline and ask for help.
 The phone number is 1-855-923-4633 (1-855-WAFINDER).
 These places can help you find an In-Person Assister—someone in your community trained to help you with the application process free.

 To get TANF, go to your local welfare office (the Department of Social and Health Services, or DSHS).
 Ask for a TANF application.
 You have the right to file a written application.
 They should not turn you away at the front desk without letting you file an application.

 After you fill out the application, DSHS should decide within 30 days if you can get TANF.
 If DSHS denies your application, or if over 30 days have passed and you have not heard anything from DSHS, contact legal services for help.